Correct-by-Construction Design of Contextual Robotic Missions Using Contracts

-\begin{proof} We will prove this by induction on the number of contexts.
+\begin{proof} We use induction on the number of contexts.

-\textbf{Base case $n=1$:} In this case, we only have one context $C[0]$, one orchestrator $O$, and one task automaton $S[0]$. $O$ and $S[0]$ are waiting on the synchronization channels $active$ and $go$, respectively. $cs_enabled$ is initially set to $true$, so $C[0]$ is free to move from \textit{idle} to \textit{active}.
-The atomic transition from idle to active is synchronized on the $cs$ and $active$ channels.
-It first sends on the broadcast channel $cs!$, which is non-blocking and has no effect since no other context is enabled to receive on $cs?$.
-In the same transition, it synchronizes with the orchestrator via the $active[0]$ channel, and the orchestrator can now synchronize with $S[0]$ via the $go[x]$ channel.
-Thus, initially, no other automaton can move from the \textit{idle} state but the context automaton $C[0]$.
+\textbf{Base case $n=1$:} Here, there is one context ($C[0]$), one orchestrator ($O$), and one task automaton ($S[0]$).
+The orchestrator ($O$) and $S[0]$ are dependent on the synchronization channels $active$ and $go$, respectively.
+With $cs\_enabled$ initially set to $true$, $C[0]$ can transition from \textit{idle} to \textit{active}, synchronizing on $cs$ and $active[0]$ channels.
+This transition blocks any other automaton from moving out of \textit{idle}.

-\textbf{Induction hypothesis:} Let us assume that our lemma holds for a number of contexts $n=k$.
+\textbf{Induction hypothesis:} Assume the lemma holds for $n=k$ contexts.

-\textbf{Induction step:} We will prove that the lemma holds for $n=k+1$.
-By adding an additional context, all contexts $C[0], C[1],...,C[k]$ are enabled to transition from the \textit{idle} to the \textit{active} state.
-By our induction hypothesis, we have that only one context, let's say context $C[i]$ ($0\leq i \leq k$), can effectively take the transition from \textit{idle} to \textit{active}, and by the base case (with $n=1$), as soon as $C[i]$ takes such transition, then $C[k+1]$ cannot do it.
+\textbf{Induction step:} For $n=k+1$, all contexts $C[0], C[1],...,C[k]$ are poised to transition from \textit{idle} to \textit{active}.
+Based on our hypothesis, only one context, say $C[i]$ ($0\leq i \leq k$), can effectively transition to \textit{active}.
+The base case ($n=1$) ensures that upon $C[i]$'s transition, $C[k+1]$ cannot.
 Thus, precisely one context can transition to the \textit{active} state, and no other automaton can take a transition under the initial condition.
-We conclude the proof of Lemma~\ref{lem:contextfirst}. \end{proof}
+We conclude the proof of Lemma~\ref{lem:contextfirst}.